yoctoyotta1024/CLEO/docs/source/usage/installation.rst

-Everything will also be much easier for you if you set up and use an environment with the packages we suggest in our environment.yml file, e.g. using Conda:
+Everything will also be much easier for you if you set up and use an environment with the packages we suggest in our environment.yml file, e.g. using Conda/Micromamba:

 .. code-block:: console

   $ micromamba create --file=environment.yml
   $ micromamba activate cleoenv

 Finally we suggest you use pre-commit.
 You can install our hooks via: